lewis2620-arch/AI-Accelerate/README.md

 Start with the **01-Agentic-Product-Thesis.md** for the big picture, then explore the runnable agents or skills.

-Built to Aakash Gupta’s PM GitHub standards: every demo reads like a thoughtful PRD with clear problem/solution/tradeoffs/learnings.
+Agentic AI PM GitHub standards: every demo reads like a thoughtful PRD with clear problem/solution/tradeoffs/learnings.

 ---